Stuck in the Loop of “I’m Crushing It” vs. “I’m a Total Failure”?

 Sure, you might take a few wrong turns or encounter unexpected detours, but that makes the adventure memorable.

-Next time you catch yourself spiraling into the “all-or-nothing” trap, remember that life is richer and more rewarding in the in-between.
+Spiraling into the all-or-nothing trap, remember that life is richer and more rewarding in the in-between.

-So, start coloring your life with more nuance and much less drama.
-And remember, it’s totally okay to fall short of your expectations—just don’t let it define your entire day.
+So, start coloring your life with more nuance.
+It’s totally okay to fall short of your expectations.
+Just don’t let it define your entire day.

 You have the power to change your thinking and embrace all life’s messy, beautiful shades.